albertkun/21S-ASIAAM-191A/Week_3/Materials/lab_assignment.md

 ## Submission
 - Commit your changes to GitHub
-- Commit and publish your file to [GitHub pages](https://guides.github.com/features/pages/)
 - Find your `index.html` in the `Week_03` folder and copy the URL.
 It should look something like this:
   - https://albertkun.github.io/21S-ASIAAM-191A-Assignments/Week_03/index.html
 - Paste your link as a comment in the Discussion forum for Lab Assignment #3